aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Format Number of Chart Data Label

 Using ChartDataLabel.NumberFormat you are able to specify number formatting of a single data label of the chart.
-The code example given below demonstrates how to format a number of the data label.
+The code example given below shows how to format a number of the data label.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-ChartNumberFormat-FormatNumberofDataLabel.cs" >}}

 ## How to Set Chart Axis Properties

 If you want to work with chart axis, scaling, and display units for the value axis, please use [ChartAxis](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/chartaxis), [AxisDisplayUnit](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/axisdisplayunit), and [AxisScaling](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/axisscaling) classes.
-The code example given below demonstrates how to define X and Y-axis properties.
+The code example given below shows how to define X and Y-axis properties.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-DefineXYAxisProperties.cs" >}}